 - Debt to the university;

+Article IV.
 Procedure for Handling Non-Academic Grievances by Students Against CSUSB Employees

-Article IV.
-Grievances Against CSUSB Employees - Informal Resolution
+A. Grievances Against CSUSB Employees - Informal Resolution

 Students who believe that their status, rights or privileges have been adversely affected by an action of a CSUSB employee(s) may request that the Informal Resolution process be initiated prior to/or instead of filing a formal grievance.